Perfect matching

 A perfect matching is also called a 1-factor; see Graph factorization for an explanation of this term.
 In some literature, the term complete matching is used.

 Every perfect matching is a maximum-cardinality matching, but the opposite is not true.
 For example, consider the following graphs:

 In graph (b) there is a perfect matching (of size 3) since all 6 vertices are matched; in graphs (a) and (c) there is a maximum-cardinality matching (of size 2) which is not perfect, since some vertices are unmatched.

 A perfect matching is also a minimum-size edge cover.
 If there is a perfect matching, then both the matching number and the edge cover number equal |V| / 2.

 A perfect matching can only occur when the graph has an even number of vertices.
 A near-perfect matching is one in which exactly one vertex is unmatched.
 This can only occur when the graph has an odd number of vertices, and such a matching must be maximum.
 In the above figure, part (c) shows a near-perfect matching.
 If, for every vertex in a graph, there is a near-perfect matching that omits only that vertex, the graph is also called factor-critical.

 Characterizations

 Hall's marriage theorem provides a characterization of bipartite graphs which have a perfect matching.

-The Tutte theorem provides a characterization for arbitrary graphs.
+Tutte's theorem on perfect matchings provides a characterization for arbitrary graphs.

 A perfect matching is a spanning 1-regular subgraph, a.k.a. a 1-factor.
 In general, a spanning k-regular subgraph is a k-factor.